Cleeng/mediastore-sdk/README.md

 <CheckoutConsents redirectUrl={["/acc"]} />
 ```

-#### Capture
+#### <a id="capture-header"></a>Capture

-Capture component is a form that was created for collecting user data that publisher want to collect.
-Publisher can enable capture feature and configure those settings in Cleeng publisher dashboard.
+`Capture` component is a form that was created for collecting user data that a publisher wants to collect.
+A publisher can enable the capture feature and configure its settings in the Cleeng publisher dashboard.
+For more information, see [Cleeng Capture](https://publisher.support.cleeng.com/hc/en-us/articles/222325667-Cleeng-Capture)

-After successful form submition or if there is no available capture fields user will be redirected into url that is passed via `redirectUrl`.
+After successful form submission or if there are no available capture fields user will be redirected into an url that is passed via `redirectUrl`.

 Usage: